InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Along the same vein, poor comical Roderigo (Ferdinand von Alten) looks more than a little like a Black Adder ancestor.

-But while there is much to take in while viewing this film, with the viewer becoming gradually more detached from the story and left to admire the staging, it is guilty of a venial sin — that of being a little dull and uninspired. — Carl Bennett
+While there is much to take in when viewing this film, with the viewer becoming gradually more detached from the story and left to admire the staging, it is guilty of a venial sin — that of being a little dull and uninspired.

 Kino International, K181, UPC 7-38329-01812-2.

-Full-frame 4:3 NTSC, one single-sided, single-layered DVD disc, Region 1, 4 Mbps average video bit rate, 192 kbps audio bit rate, Dolby Digital 2.0 stereo sound, English language intertitles, no foreign language subtitles, 16 chapter stops, keep case, $29.95.
+One single-sided, single-layered, Region 1 NTSC DVD disc, 1.33:1 aspect ratio image in full-frame 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, SDR (standard dynamic range), 4.0 Mbps average video bit rate, 192 Kbps audio bit rate, Dolby Digital 48 kHz 2.0 stereo sound, English language intertitles, no foreign language subtitles, 16 chapter stops; standard DVD keepcase; $29.95.

 Country of origin: USA